2023

 One potential workaround could be to create a Custom Share Destination, allowing you to export AIFFs of dialogue, music and effects separately, and then the Workflow Extension uses these mix downs for the processing, and then applies the audio adjustments to a Compound Clip of all the audio clips in that role.

-Because you can create a Custom Share Destination that can export roles as seperate audio files, the user would just need to export to a single Share Destination, then at the end of the export/render, you could programatically send these files to the Workflow Extension for processing.
+Because you can create a Custom Share Destination that can export roles as separate audio files, the user would just need to export to a single Share Destination, then at the end of the export/render, you could programmatically send these files to the Workflow Extension for processing.
 Once processing is complete, the user could drag a new project from the Workflow Extension to their Final Cut Pro Browser, which would have Compound Clips of the individual audio roles, and levels/effects applied to those compound clips.

 It's slightly complex - because you need to communicate between the Custom Share Destination and the Workflow Extension, but certainly achievable.